New Vernon, New Jersey

-New Vernon is an unincorporated community located within Harding Township in Morris County, New Jersey, United States.
-The community is within the boundaries of Harding Township along with a portion of Green Village.
-It is the location of the governmental offices for Harding Township.
-The area is served as United States Postal Service ZIP code 07976 which is identified as being New Vernon.
+New Vernon is an unincorporated community and census-designated place (CDP) in Harding Township, Morris County, New Jersey, United States.
+New Vernon is the location of the governmental offices for Harding Township.
+As of the 2020 census, the population of New Vernon was 825.

-As of the 2010 United States Census, the population for Zip Code Tabulation Area 07976 was 754.
+United States Postal Service ZIP Code 07976 (New Vernon) serves the majority of the CDP, As of the 2010 United States census, the population for ZIP Code Tabulation Area 07976 was 754. while 07920 (Basking Ridge) and 07960 (Morristown) serve more rural parts of the community.

-Forbes magazine ranked New Vernon, New Jersey — ZIP code 07976 — as one of the 25 most "expensive" zip codes in the country.
+Forbes magazine ranked the New Vernon ZIP Code — 07976 — as one of the 25 most "expensive" ZIP Codes in the country.